top of page

 Classic Novels I Secretly Hated

 Let’s preface this by saying that everyone’s tastes are different!
 I’m not saying these books are objectively bad, just that I personally hated reading them.
-I should also mention that there are affiliate links to Amazon in this post, meaning if you buy one of the books, I may earn a minuscule commission.
+I should also mention that there are affiliate links to Amazon in this post, meaning if you buy one of the books, I may earn a minuscule commission at no extra cost to you,

 I feel bad including this because I love the story behind the book.
 If you’re not familiar, it all began on a dark and stormy night with a competition over who could write the scariest story.
 No one believed Mary Shelley, a mere woman, could write something so powerful.